This is part 2 of a multipart series; you can find part 1 here

 “Yeah, yeah.
 How do you know Kadija?”

-“I don't, really.
-I've seen her at the mosque.
-Last Friday the mosque formed an outreach committee to organize food giveaways for the poor.
-Kadija and I both volunteered.
+“I don’t really, at least not on a personal level.
+Our mosque has an outreach committee to organize food giveaways for the poor.
+Kadija and I are on it.
 Anyway, she approached me after prayer and asked if I could check on a friend of hers.
-She said you helped her out and that you're important to her.”
+She said you helped her out and that you’re important to her.”

 “She said that?”